nbroeking/Foundations/HW3/fixed/QUESTIONS.md

 The broken program doesn't work because the Consumers, Producers, and the Production Line do not interact with each other in a thread safe manner.
-There is no mutex protection on shared memory thus leading to race conditions.
-Several problems are
+There is no mutex protection on shared memory thus leading to several thread related issues.

 ####A. Multiple Producers are producing the same product id.
 The Product object
 is not thread safe and thus when the product id's are being created there is a